Return to Photo Index Return to Clickable Map Return to Home Page

 All images © Ron Miller

-landscapes - especially the stunning coastline.
+and varied landscapes - especially the stunning coastline.

 Is Turkey forbidden territory for westerners?
-The towering minarets that dominate Istanbul's skyline look like guided missiles
+The towering minarets that dominate Istanbul's skyline look like guided missiles readied

-readied for launch.
+for launch.
 Istanbul, located on both sides of the Bosphorus Straight, is the only city in the world located on two continents -

 Istanbul, Turkey

-McDonald's in Turkey.
+only McDonald's in Turkey.
 We ate that evening at McDonald's!
 When traveling overseas, one of the most dangerous locations

 is between a homesick foreigner and the nearest McDonald's -